Rev Dr Robert Certain

 Peter McCall is a member of St. Peter and St. Paul, Marietta, GA.
 He is a 1970 graduate of the U.S. Military Academy and received an MBA from Boston University in 1974.
 He is a veteran having served on active duty and in the Reserves for 9+ years.
 After his active military service, he worked for IBM in their Sales organization for 22 years and then in their Supply Chain Consulting Services organization for 10 years.
 He retired in the summer of 2007 and subsequently attended the Emory Continuing Education School for Certification in Web Design/Development.
 He is currently the Executive Director of a Non-Profit named CareForTheTroops, Inc. Its mission is to help provide improved mental health care for veterans and their families returning from the Iraq and Afghanistan wars as well as previous conflicts.
 He is married to Catherine McCall who has been a Marriage and Family Therapist for over 25 years currently practicing in Roswell, Georgia.

-Board Memeber, Catholic Charities of the Archdiocese of Atlanta
+Board Memeber, Director of Justice and Peace Ministries, Archdiocese of Atlanta

 William B Harrison

 Board Member, Legal and Brotherhood Support